salikadave/react-workshop-start-here/to-do/README.md

 ## 🎯 Project Submission Guidelines:

 - Must have a `README.md` file in the root directory providing instructions on:
+    - A brief introduction about your project
-    - How to run the project
+    - How to run the project --> Try to rephrase the Create-React-App template
-    - Challenges / Errors you ran into + how did you fix them
+    - Challenges/Errors you ran into + how did you fix them
-    - Technologies you used
+    - Technologies/Tools you used
 - Preferably deployed to any of the cloud services.
 (Netlify / Heroku / AWS / Any other service you are comfortable with)

 Go all out, you got this! 🔥